nathenharvey/octopress/source/_posts/2012-05-25-taming-the-kraken-how-operations-enables-developer-productivity.markdown

   - kanban
   - web operations
 ---
-At [RailsConf 2012](http://railsconf2012.com/), I gave a presentation on how our web operations team enables developer productivity.
+At [RailsConf 2012](http://railsconf2012.com/), I gave a presentation on how the [CustomInk](http://www.customink.com) web operations team enables developer productivity.

 There's always a bit of tension when getting features from idea to production.
 In this talk, I describe some of the changes CustomInk has made to reduce this friction and keep the new features coming.
 Gone are the days of bi-monthly deploys, office pools dedicated to guessing when this deploy will be rolled back, and the ceremony surrounding the deploy-rollback-fix-deploy cycle.
 Today, ideas flow from product managers to developers to production with ease thanks to a number of changes that we've made to our teams, processes and tools.